Updated May 2025

 When aspects outside of image quality are considered, the comparison becomes much more favorable for the Voigtlander.
 It’s drastically smaller, lighter, and cheaper than the Leica.
 Taking this into account, it’s highly impressive that the Voigtlander’s image quality is neck and neck with the 50 Summilux.

-Personally, I will stick to using a 50/2 lens in the long term, but this 50/1.5 is so small and fun that I’ll miss it when it’s gone.
+Although I will stick to using a 50/2 lens in the long term, this 50/1.5 from Voigtlander is so small and fun that I still miss it from time to time.
+I don’t see many people shooting with this lens and I think it might be one of the most underrated lenses for M mount.

 Good